 Asclepias syriaca (3 feet tall, zones 3 to 9, full sun) is another perennial that grows like a weed (because that's what it is).
 Kids love to chase the seed-bearing "cotton" it puts out, which gets blown by the wind.
 This milkweed is also important to monarch butterflies.

 The pea family also has members grown as ornamentals, not food.
 But several are toxic and so not among the best plants to grow around kids, including:Continue to 21 of 21 below.

 Finally, if your child (or someone the child knows) shares a name with a plant, the kid might get a kick out of growing that plant.
 "Lily" is just one of many examples, most of which are female names such as "Rose," "Heather," or "Iris."
 A type of lily especially loved by children is the tiger lily (Lilium tigrinum), but the Stargazer lily (Lilium 'Stargazer') is also pretty.
-There are a few examples which may delight a boy in your family, such as the Herb Robert geranium (Geranium robertianum).
+There are a few examples of plant names which may delight a boy in your family, such as the Herb Robert geranium (Geranium robertianum).